WaCoDiS/data-access-api/README.md

   * change directory to _Data Access Models_ subfolder (_data-access-api/data-access-models_)
   * run `mvn clean install -p download-generate-models`

   Two profiles are applicable for building data models module.
 The profile _download-generate-models_ fetches the latest version of [WaCoDiS Schema Definitions](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml) (OpenAPI) from Github and generates corresponding java classes.
+If another branch of the Wacodis schemas than the master branch is to be used for generating model classes, the URL in the pom.xml file must be changed accordingly.
 The profile _generate-models_ gets the schema definitions from a local file and generates corresponding java classes.
 By default the schema definitions are expected in the modules resource folder (_resources/definitions/wacodis-schemas.yml_).
 Alternatively, the file path can be configured in _pom.xml_.

   __When building data models make sure to follow the instructions on [updating Data Access Models](#updating-data-access-models).__